Chewie/Conf-Vim/vim.markdown

 * Give the feel of another editor
 * Awful plugins with insert mode mappings and horrendous startup times
-* Run away from those plugins
+* Be wary of such plugins

 ### Extend vim's core